What is the CFR Incoterm?

 What are the advantages and disadvantages of the CFR Incoterm?

 CFR Incoterm has several advantages for vendors.
 It allows vendors to maintain control over the transportation and handling of goods until they are loaded aboard ship.
-This can be especially helpful when navigating logistics challenges and regulations at the port of departure.
+This can be especially helpful when navigating logistical challenges and regulations at the port of departure.

 A disadvantage for buyers is that CFR does not include insurance of the goods during ocean transportation.
 In addition, buyers have no control over vessel selection or route choice, which can lead to higher risks or unplanned costs.

-Are you looking for support to make the right decision or would like more information?
+Looking for support to make the right decision or want more information?

 If so, please contact us.
-One of our specialists will be happy to assist you further.
+One of our specialists will be happy to help you further.

-Frequently asked questions about the CFR Incoterm:
+Frequently asked questions about the CFR Incoterm

 In what situations is CFR usually used?